-Buried Treasure: The Supremes - When the Lovelight Starts Shining Through His Eyes (1963)
+Almost Hits: The Supremes - When The Lovelight Starts Shining Through His Eyes (1963)

-The Supremes roared out of Detroit in 1963 with the classic Motown sound that young people all over America craved making them, for many years, the most successful (in terms of record sales) female group of all time.
+The Supremes roared out of Detroit in 1963 with the classic Motown sound that young people all over America craved.
+It began their reign as the most successful female group of all time, a crown they held for decades.
+Unfortunately, The Spice Girls (ugh!) eventually sold more records and stole their throne.

-Signed by Berry Gordy in 1961, the trio made seven earlier attempts to have a hit, but until "When the Lovelight Starts Shining Through His Eyes" reached the Top 40 (number 23, Billboard Hot 100) near the end of 1963, just a few weeks ahead of the British Invasion, they had little success.
-After that, Florence Ballard, Mary Wilson, and Diana Ross were off to the races.
+Signed by Berry Gordy in 1961, the trio made seven earlier attempts to have a hit, but until "When The Lovelight Starts Shining Through His Eyes" reached number 23 on the Billboard Hot 100 near the end of 1963 - just a few weeks ahead of the British Invasion - they had little success.
+After that, Mary Wilson, Florence Ballard and Diana Ross were off to the races.
+Over the next few years, they placed twelve #1 singles on the Hot 100.

 The single was the first one of many H-D-H wrote for the ladies, almost all of them huge sellers.